legendarycode3/express-js-crash-course/readme.md

 complex and repetitive code with the core Node.js HTTP module.
-Its large, active community and extensive ecosystem of plugins and resources make it a reliable and well-supported choice for both beginners and experienced developers building scalable
+Its large, active community and extensive ecosystem of plugins and resources make it a reliable and well-supported choice for both beginners and experienced developers building scalable applications.
+More information, tutorials, and documentation can be found on the official

 ✔️ When Creating A Express.js Project: </br>